SSWConsulting/SSW.CleanArchitecture/README.md

     - you will know when your tests pass when they should have failed
   - Inserts bugs into the production code to make sure our tests are effective and testing the right behavior
   - Using [Stryker Mutator](https://stryker-mutator.io/)

+## Publishing Template

+Template will be published to NuGet.org when changes are made to `CleanArchitecture.nuspec` on the `main` branch.

+### Process

+1. Update the `version` attribute in `CleanArchitecture.nuspec`
+2. Merge your PR
+3. `package` GitHub Action will run and publish the new version to NuGet.org